Oct. 20, 2021

 How can you manage neuropsychiatric symptoms of PANDAS?

-Children with PANDAS-related obsessive-compulsive symptoms will benefit from standard medications and/or behavioral therapies, such as cognitive behavioral therapy (CBT).
-OCD symptoms are treated best with a combination of CBT and a selective serotonin reuptake inhibitor (SSRI) medication, and tics respond to a variety of medications.
+Children with PANDAS-related obsessive-compulsive symptoms will benefit from standard medications and/or behavioral therapies, such as cognitive behavioral therapy.
+Obsessive compulsive disorder symptoms are treated best with a combination of cognitive behavioral therapy and a selective serotonin reuptake inhibitor (SSRI) medication, and tics respond to a variety of medications.

 Children with PANDAS appear to be unusually sensitive to the side effects of SSRIs and other medications, so it is important to "START LOW AND GO SLOW!!" when using these medications.
 In other words, clinicians should prescribe a very small starting dose of the medication and increase it slowly enough that the child experiences as few side effects as possible.
 If PANDAS symptoms worsen, the SSRI dosage should be decreased promptly.
 However, SSRIs and other medications should not be stopped abruptly, as that could also cause difficulties.